 It should be noted that the protection of database through the Copyright Law does not grant the author of the database an exclusivity as to the information it contains, but only an exclusivity as to the design and structure of the database.
 The original information contained in the database is protected but the material which is in the public domain can be used by anyone to create another database.

 We would advise you to register the database under the Copyright Law since it seems to be a crucial element to Enron’s online trading platform functioning.
+[We need to check with Mark to see if this is enough protection for Enron.]

 Domain Names